chiehwun/RISC-V_CPU/README.md

 </div>
 <br>

-##### CPU module
+##### `CPU` module

-“CPU” is responsible for connecting wires between modules, please design a RISC-V CPU by yourself.
+`CPU` is responsible for connecting wires between modules, please design a RISC-V CPU by yourself.
 You can write other modules in other files if you need, but remember to include those files in CPU.v.

 #### Reference Block Diagram